Now accepting Telehealth appointments. Schedule a virtual visit.

 Associated Urologists of North Carolina

-Urologists located in Apex, Cary, Clayton, Clinton, Dunn, Raleigh & Wake Forest, NC
+Urologists located in Apex, Cary, Clayton, Dunn, Raleigh & Wake Forest, NC

 If you have a PSA (prostate-specific antigen) test and your results are elevated, it could be a sign of prostate cancer or a benign prostate condition.
-At Associated Urologists of North Carolina, the team of board-certified urologists uses advanced diagnostics to find the cause of elevated PSA at their seven locations in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, and Wake Forest, North Carolina.
+At Associated Urologists of North Carolina, the team of board-certified urologists uses advanced diagnostics to find the cause of elevated PSA at their seven locations in Apex, Cary, Clayton, Dunn, Raleigh, and Wake Forest, North Carolina.
 Whatever the reason for your elevated PSA, the specialists can help.
 Call the practice today.

 Elevated PSA Q & A